mgcooper/icemodel/README.md

 ### 2. Met files

-The met (forcing data) file naming convention is:
+The met (forcing data) file naming convention has two forms:

-- `met_SITENAME_FORCINGS_YYYY_TIMESTEP`
+- per-year: `met_SITENAME_FORCINGS_YYYY_TIMESTEP`
+- window-stamped: `met_SITENAME_FORCINGS_YYYYMMDD_YYYYMMDD_TIMESTEP` (one file
+  spanning a full window; preferred when a run sets `opts.startdate` / `opts.enddate`, e.g. for the verification suite)

+Here `FORCINGS` is the forcing-source label (the climate model `mar` / `merra` / `racmo`, a station such as `kanm`, the generic AWS source `promice`, or the ESM-SnowMIP family `esmsnowmip`).
+Met files therefore follow `met_<site>_<source>` across all families.
+The legacy per-station convention sets `FORCINGS == SITENAME` (e.g. `met_kanm_kanm_...`); the `kanl` / `kanm` station forcings are kept under this legacy naming and are deliberately not relabeled.

 Examples:

 - `met_kanm_kanm_2016_1hr.mat` specifies a met (forcing) data file for site KAN-M with KAN-M forcings for year 2016 at a 1-hour timestep.
 - `met_kanm_kanm_2016_15m.mat` specifies a met (forcing) data file for site KAN-M with KAN-M forcings for year 2016 at a 15-minute timestep.
 - `met_kanm_merra_2016_15m.mat` specifies a met (forcing) data file for site KAN-M with MERRA-2 forcings for year 2016 at a 15-minute timestep.
+- `met_cdp_esmsnowmip_19940801_20140731_1hr.mat` specifies an ESM-SnowMIP
+  window-stamped met file for site `cdp` spanning 1994-2014 at a 1-hour timestep.

+Met files live under `input/met/`.
+Staging writes them into a per-source subfolder `input/met/<FORCINGS>/` so the flat `met/` directory does not sprawl as forcing sources accumulate.
+The runtime resolves `input/met/<FORCINGS>/` **first** and falls back to a flat `input/met/` path, so both layouts work and committed flat fixtures still load. (`icemodel.forcing.helpers.writemet` writes the subfolder; `icemodel.forcing.helpers.sourceSearchDirs` defines the subfolder-first search order shared by the runtime resolvers.)

 Each met file must contain a timetable object named `met` with one column for each forcing variable.
 See the example met file.

 ### 3. User data files

-The "userdata" file naming convention is:
+The "userdata" file naming convention has two forms:

-- `SITENAME_FORCINGS_YYYY`
+- per-year: `SITENAME_SOURCE_YYYY`
+- window-stamped: `SITENAME_SOURCE_YYYYMMDD_YYYYMMDD` (one file spanning a full window; preferred and resolved when its encoded period brackets the run year)

-Note: at this time, hourly userdata files are supported, thus unlike the met file naming convention, there is no `TIMESTEP` file part.
+Note: hourly userdata files are supported, thus unlike the met file naming convention, there is no `TIMESTEP` file part.

 Examples:

 - `kanm_merra_2016.mat` specifies a user data file with MERRA-2 climate model forcings for the KAN-M weather station location for year 2016 on a 1-hr timestep.
 - `kanm_modis_2016.mat` specifies a user data file with MODIS satellite albedo values for the KAN-M weather station location for year 2016 on a 1-hr timestep.

+As with met files, staging writes userdata into a per-source subfolder `input/userdata/<SOURCE>/` and the runtime resolves that subfolder first, with a flat `input/userdata/` fallback. (`icemodel.forcing.helpers.writeuserdata` writes the subfolder; the same `sourceSearchDirs` ordering applies.)

 Each userdata file must contain a timetable named `Data` with column names matching the met file column-naming conventions.
 See the example met file in `demo/data/input/`.